-Welcome back from what I hope was a great summer.
-As you plan for the Fall, I wanted to touch base to see how you thought you might incorporate tools and/or strategies from the FTI into your teaching or research.
+I hope your semester is off to a great start!
+I wanted to touch base to see how you thought you might incorporate tools and/or strategies from the FTI into your teaching or research.
 Don't wait until the last minute.
 The sooner you start thinking about this the easier it will to be complete the 1-1-1 Commitment!

 When you signed up for the FTI, you agreed to participate in the 1-1-1 program which states that you will employ the following:

 The purpose of the 1-1-1 Commitment is to encourage you to explore and implement new instructional technologies and strategies and to analyze the impact on student learning.

 Since the 2014 FTI revolved around modifying an existing module/lecture, we encourage you to expand upon this by modifying multiple lectures or even an entire class.
 Your 1-1-1 end-product can then address:

 - the challenge you had in the original course

 - the changes you made to solve the challenges

 - your outcomes

 This end-product might take the form of a scholarly paper, a comprehensive blog post, a TLT Faculty Roundtable Discussion, a FTI Faculty Showcase, a departmental presentation, etc. You are not limited to the formats above and may work with your Instructional Technologist to implement other reporting methods.